icgc-argo/argo-docs/docs/submission/dictionary-overview.md

 ![Required](/assets/submission/dictionary-required.svg) classification indicates:

-- Field must be filled in the submitted TSV file.
+- Field must be provided in the submitted TSV file.
-- When pared with the `Conditional` attribute, the field is only required if conditional requirements are met.
+- When paired with the `Conditional` attribute, this field is only required if conditional requirements are met.

 ![Core](/assets/submission/dictionary-core.svg) classification indicates:

 - Field is part of the mandatory minimum set of clinical data that must be submitted.

-- The set of core clinical fields were defined by the [Tissue & Clinical Annotations Working Group](http://www.icgc-argo.org/page/84/tissue-clinical-annotation-working-group) which involved regular discussions with members of the working group and ARGO Programs.
-- Core clinical fields are commonly acquired in cohort-based studies and clinical trials and are required to address clinically relevant topics by cross entity analyses, and therefore constitute a critical element in the analysis of diverse ARGO Programs.
+The set of core clinical fields were defined by the [Tissue & Clinical Annotations Working Group](http://www.icgc-argo.org/page/84/tissue-clinical-annotation-working-group) which involved regular discussions with members of the working group and ARGO Programs.
+Core clinical fields are commonly acquired in cohort-based studies and clinical trials and are required to address clinically relevant topics by cross entity analyses, and therefore constitute a critical element in the analysis of diverse ARGO Programs.

 ![Extended](/assets/submission/dictionary-extended.svg) classification indicates:

 - Field is not required for clinical data completion.
-- It is _strongly encouraged_ to provide as many extended fields as possible as collected by your research project to provide valuable data.
+- It is _strongly encouraged_ to provide as many extended fields as possible.

 ### Permissible Values

 - Some fields will only accept certain values from a list that is provided in the permissible values column of the dictionary tables.
 Terms must match the dictionary spelling exactly, but can be submitted case-insensitive.

-- Other fields must meet a `regular expression` for their value.
+- Other fields must meet a regular expression for their value.

 ## Dictionary Reference Databases